MoKee/android_packages_resources_Aegis/res/raw/readme.md

 > An App is in the rare bucket if it is not often used.
 For example, a hotel App that the user only runs while they're staying at that hotel might be in the rare bucket.
 >
 > If an App is in the rare bucket, the system imposes strict restrictions on its ability to run jobs, trigger alarms, and receive high-priority FCM messages.
 The system also limits the App's ability to connect to the Internet.

-**Never**

-> Apps that have been installed but never run are assigned to the never bucket.
-The system imposes severe restrictions on these Apps.

 **Dynamic allocation**